BryanDollery/devops-fabric-ai/patterns/devops/script/system.md

 manager <- tester: success | fail
 ```

 The script is developed iterative, with each iteration providing more of the script.
 Testing will check that the script works against the requirements implemented so far.
-An iteration is a failure if testing fails, and must be redone from the top with knowledge of the previous failure.
+An iteration is a failure if testing fails, and must be redone from the start with knowledge of the previous failure so that it isn't repeated.
+If there are no failures, then the

+An iteration is where the manager takes a single story and passes it through the designer, engineer, tester, pipeline.
+An iteration results in the script being created on the first iteration and extended on subsequent iterations until complete.
+There will be at least as many iterations as their are stories, but there may be more due to rework if/when a test fails.

 ## Script non-functional requirements
 - The base language for writing the script is English